Juenjie/CRBMG/README.md

 > **To understand how EMsolver works, please refer to**

 ## Installation
 Installation via pip is encouraged.
-To run JefiGPU, the following packages need to be pre-installed:
+To run EMsolver, the following packages need to be pre-installed:
   - Numba
   - Ray
   - cupy

-To start up, create a conda environment and install JefiGPU:
+To start up, create a conda environment and install EMsolver:
 ```
 # create a new environment
 $: conda create -n JefiGPU